 - Rent awards are calculated by using the actual monthly amount that a renter owes up to a cap of the county fair market rent for a two-bedroom apartment (previously calculated using the county median rent as the standard amount for rent awards). - Tenants do not have to be behind on their rent when they apply in order to qualify for rent assistance.
-However, they must have missed or been late on a rent payment since April 1, 2020, or otherwise be at risk of eviction or homelessness.
+However, they must have been behind on rent or utilities at some point since April 1, 2020, or otherwise at risk of eviction or homelessness.